robuust/craft-commerce-pay/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for PAY for Craft Commerce”.
+Go to the Plugin Store in your project’s Control Panel and search for “PAY for Craft Commerce”.
 Then click on the “Install” button in its modal window.

 #### With Composer